 Before entering the appeals process, you should know it can take a great deal of time, multiple levels of appeals, and a hearing before an administrative law judge to receive a final decision on your claim.
 With the guidance of an experienced Downingtown workers’ compensation lawyer, there is a chance your appeal can be successful.
 With the assistance of your attorney, file your appeal with the deadline noted on your denial letter.
 Next, wait for a hearing date.
 To support your claim, bring your medical records, accident reports, and medical diagnoses to your hearing.
 Based on this hearing, you may have to continue with additional levels of appeals until you receive a final determination on your workers’ compensation claim.

-Downingtown Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Help Clients Appeal Denied Claims
+Downingtown Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Help Clients Appeal Denied Claims